Materiality

 Material Issue KPIs and Targets

-The Tokyo Tatemono Group believes that promoting sustainability will help to maximize the medium- and long-term benefits for our stakeholders.
-We have set KPI and targets based on environmental and social material issues.
+The Tokyo Tatemono Group believes that promoting sustainability initiatives will help to maximize the medium- and long-term benefits for our stakeholders.
+We have set KPIs and targets based on environmental and social material issues.

 Material Issue KPIs and Targets